-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 Now a new study finds that this kind of violence also poses a risk to the lives of adolescent girls.

-The study found that of the more than 2,000 adolescents murdered between 2003 and 2016, nearly 7 percent — 150 teens — were killed by their current or former intimate partners.
+The study found that of the more than 2,000 adolescents killed between 2003 and 2016, nearly 7 percent — 150 teens — were killed by their current or former intimate partners.

-Ninety percent of the victims were females and their average age was around 17 years.
+Ninety percent of the victims were female, and their average age was around 17 years old.
 In almost 80 percent of the cases, the perpetrator was 18 years or older.

 The findings were published Monday in JAMA Pediatrics.